ARam2142/Employee-Directory-reaction/README.md

 # Employee-Directory-reaction

 # Background
 In this application you can view all the employees of your company.
 You can view a certain employee by name, age, email, and phone number.
-This should have the functionality to sort and filter by category.
-I will work on it when I understand react better and learn to code the logic required.
-This was very challenging.
+The app will allow you(user) to sort by columns and search typing in the searchbar.
+This was a challenging assignment from bootcamp.
+I wouldn't have gotten it done without help from classmates and support from the web.

 # UserStory
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.